SMetto20/Gitcheck/src/app/README.md

 5. [Website](#Website)
 6. [About-author](#About-athor)
 ### Description
-This project allows users to search fro git hub users and firnd these users and their repositories This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
+This project allows users to search fro git hub users and find these users and their repositories This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.
 ### Technology
 1. Html